ADD YOUR NAME

 Email: chief.minister@nt.gov.au

-There is an overwhelming amount of medical and psychological evidence that shows us children’s brains are still developing, especially the parts that regulate judgement, decision-making and impulse control.
-This means that kids cannot foresee the consequences of any action and cannot fully understand the criminal nature of their behaviour.
-Whether sentenced or unsentenced, children can not navigate the full weight of their actions and do not belong in prison.
+There is an overwhelming amount of medical and psychological evidence showing that children’s brains are still developing, especially the parts that regulate judgement, decision-making, and impulse control.
+This means that children cannot foresee the consequences of their actions and cannot fully understand the criminal nature of their behaviour.
+Whether sentenced or unsentenced, children cannot navigate the full weight of their actions and do not belong in prison.

 Yours sincerely,